AlvaroRubioGomez/mydea/README.md

 ### Build docker

-It is highly recommended to create a python [virtual environment](https://docs.python.org/3/library/venv.html) to avoid dependencies conflicts with other projects.
+It is highly recommended to create a python [virtual environment](https://docs.python.org/3/library/venv.html) to avoid dependency conflicts with other projects.

 After you have cloned the mydea repository, build the docker by running inside the project root folder: